stefan0re/machine_learning_compiler/docs/source/chapters/week_03.rst

    ld1 {v24.4s - v27.4s}, [x0]

 Then we, load the row vector B into 4 registers (for two register we have to reload).
-For this, we employ the offset in ldb.
+After each load of a B value we increment the address by the leading dimension.

 .. code-block:: text